dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1647: Race is socially constructed, not a merit determinant.
+### T1647: Race is a social construct and doesn’t determine worth.

 |Support|
 |---|